Ficool

 "Yer mouth was real ugly, fixed it right up for you while you were asleep earlier.
 It was our apology to how we found you."

-Now that he mentions it, my jaw does feel better—he really is my fallen angel.
+Now that he mentions it, my jaw does feel better.
+He really is a cute tsundere.

 "Its a forbidden technique.
-Can't say much, causes you to face your regrets.
-Get used to it, son."
+Can't say much.
+Get used to it."

-He lies down, letting out a wheezing cough.
+He lies down letting out another fit of wheezing coughs.

 "Tim," I look over hopefully.

-The old man clears his throat, and Tim looks back at him sympathetically.
-His mouth shutting.
+The old fart clears his throat, then Tim looks back at me sympathetically.

 "…"